ESOUIMods/MasterMerchant/Readme.md

 ## ChangeLog 3.7.41

-- Fixed bug introduced in 3.7.32 that effected the cache.
+- Fixed bug introduced in 3.7.32 that affected the cache.
 It would not clear properly after adding someone to the guild and account filter.
 Cached values would not refresh for all items only the previously viewed item.

 ## ChangeLog 3.7.40